 Master's in Special Education

 Jordan, M.S.
 Ed., is a doctoral candidate in Human and Organizational Psychology at Touro University.
 He received his B.S. in Psychology with a minor in Sociology from Indiana State University and his M.S. in Special Education from Touro College.
-Jordan s professional endeavors include curriculum development and educational reform with a focus on intercultural education and informal learning.
+Jordan’s professional endeavors include curriculum development and educational reform with a focus on intercultural education and informal learning.
 He has extensive experience in teaching and providing academic and personal advising in multicultural environments.
 Jordan has been involved in multiple research experiments in Education and Psychology at Indiana State University, The New School, Columbia University, and New York University.
-He has taught special education at the elementary, middle school, and high school level and has experience teaching all content-based subjects, including math.
-He has provided one-on-one multisensory tutoring in every content-based subject to both special education and general education students between the ages of 7-21.
+He has taught special education at the elementary, middle school, and high school level and has experience teaching all content-based subjects including English, History and Social Studies, Math and Science at all levels.
+He has provided one-on-one multisensory tutoring in every content-based subject to both special education and general education students between the ages of 5 and 21.
 Jordan has both classroom and tutoring experience with students with autism, oppositional defiant disorder, ADHD, emotional disturbance, learning differences, and executive functioning disorders.
-He also has experience teaching test-taking and study skills strategies to students preparing to take Regents and SAT examinations.
-He is knowledgeable about the New York State Common Core learning standards and is experienced in teaching reading comprehension skills, reading strategies, and writing strategies.
-Jordan emphasizes the importance of fostering students independent academic skills to assist their transitions to college and the workplace.
+He also has experience teaching test-taking and study skills strategies to students preparing to take the Algebra, Living Environment, English, and U.S. History and World History Regents examinations, SAT, ACT, and ISEE.
+He is knowledgeable about the New York State Common Core Learning Standards and is experienced in teaching reading comprehension skills, reading strategies, and writing strategies.
+Jordan emphasizes the importance of fostering students’ independent academic skills to assist their transition to college and the workforce.